 Lobular carcinoma originates in the breast ‘

-Invasive lobular cancer comprises about 10% of all breast cancers, but the incidence rate is thought to be increasing, especially amongst postmenopausal women.
+This type of cancer comprises only around 10% of all breast cancers, but the incidence rate is thought to be increasing, especially amongst postmenopausal women.

-In cytological appearance, the ‘classic’ presentation of infiltrating lobular carcinoma shows relatively uniform cells with grade I cytologist features.
+In cytological appearance, the ‘classic’ presentation of infiltrating lobular cancer shows relatively uniform cells with grade I cytologist features.

 I just want to let you know that we have a newer version of this page, with more up-to-date information on infiltrating lobular carcinomas.
 However, this page is still pretty good for research.

-Common sub-types of infiltrating lobular carcinomas include the:-
+Common sub-types of infiltrating lobular cancer include the:-

 - pleomorphic variant (with larger, more atypical nuclei)